slmingol/doxctl/README.md

 ```
 $ doxctl -h

-'doxctl' is a collection of tools which can be used to diagnose:
+'doxctl' is a collection of tools which can be used to diagnose & triage problems
+stemming from the following areas with a laptop or desktop system:

-  - DNS resolvers
+  - DNS, specifically with the configuration of resolvers
-  - VPN access
+  - VPN configuration and network connectivity over it
   - General access to well-known servers
+  - General access to well-known services
   - ... or general network connectivity issues

 Usage:
-  doxctl [flags]
   doxctl [command]

 Available Commands:
   dns         Run diagnostics related to DNS servers' (resolvers') configurations
   help        Help about any command
-  net         A brief description of your command
-  svcs        A brief description of your command
-  svrs        A brief description of your command
-  vpn         A brief description of your command
+  net         TBD
+  svcs        TBD
+  svrs        TBD
+  vpn         Run diagnostics related to VPN connections, net i/fs & configurations

 Flags:
+  -c, --config string   config file (default is $HOME/.doxctl.yaml)
   -h, --help            help for doxctl
-  -t, --toggle    Help message for toggle
   -v, --verbose         Enable verbose output of commands

 Use "doxctl [command] --help" for more information about a command.
 ```

 ------------------------------------------------------------------------------